Ukraine war: 'Mother, I'm scared' - Zaporizhzhia city devastated by rocket attacks

 "I don't understand how they could do it.
 There were all just people, children.
 We haven't done anything.
 Why are they torturing us like this?

 "My soul aches for our Ukraine.
 I have no words.
 It really hurts me.
 I will never forgive Russia for this.
 I won't.
 We should take revenge and take it to the end.
 Because we're Ukrainians.
 We're a strong nation.
-I can't accept this," Ms Chobotariova said.
+I can't accept this."

 Alla Yermachenko, another local resident, told the BBC her elderly relatives were in one of the destroyed buildings.

 "There's very little hope that they're alive.
 Why are they doing this to us?
 What are they trying to prove?
 Killing old people.
 Why?
-For what?
+For what?"
+Mr Yermachenko said.

-"May our tears drop not on the ground but on the chests of those who launched that missile," Mr Yermachenko said.
+"May our tears drop not on the ground but on the chests of those who launched that missile."

+Andriy Yermak, the head of Ukrainian President Volodymyr Zelensky's office reacted to the attack by saying that "Russian terrorists know how to fight only with peaceful people".

 Russia has so far made no comments on the issue.

-The Ukrainian-held city is the capital of the eponymous Zaporizhzhia region, which Russian President Vladimir Putin declared annexed along with three other Ukrainian regions - a move widely condemned by Ukraine and its Western allies.
+The Ukrainian-held city is the capital of the eponymous Zaporizhzhia region, which Russian President Vladimir Putin earlier this week declared annexed, along with three other Ukrainian regions - Donetsk and Luhansk in the east, and Kherson in the south.
+Ukraine and its Western allies condemned the move.

-Moscow does not fully control any of the four regions.
+Moscow does not fully control any of the four regions, and in recent weeks Ukrainian troops have made significant advances in the the country's north-east and south.

+On Wednesday, Russia said it was now taking over the operation of the Zaporizhzhia nuclear plant, Europe's largest, located in the Moscow-occupied part of the Zaporizhzhia region.

+Ukraine said it was still in charge, condemning the Russian move.
+It was unclear how Kyiv could still control the station seized by Moscow during the first days of its invasion launched on 24 February.